lijian243213/lorawan-stack/DEVELOPMENT.md

 ##### Smoke tests

 We distinguish between regular end-to-end tests and smoke tests.
-With smoke tests we try to accumulate application state (redux store, local storage, application cache, etc.) and verify that the application works as expected.
+While regular end-to-end tests are scoped to a specific view or component and tests those in depth, smoke tests are testing complete user stories that are critical to the overall initegrity of the application and usually comprise multiple components and views, e.g. login flow, user registration or creation of applications.
 When writing smoke tests we comply with he following guidelines:

 - Smoke tests are testing complete user stories in a **wide and shallow** manner, meaning:
-  - performing some complex and critical flow that touches multiple components, API's and/or views
+  - performing some complex and critical flow that touches multiple components, APIs and/or views
   - not testing different configurations or preconditions of the same flow in depth
   - For example, when testing registration of The Things Uno:
     1. Add test file `cypress/integration/smoke/devices/create.js`
     2. Describe the whole user story to register the device including creating an application (or using an existing one), link the application and create the end device.
-- For example, when testing registration of The Things Uno:
 - One smoke test should be encapsulated into a single `describeSmokeTest` declaration.

 ## Building and Running